Anshul439/Scraper/README.md

 # Discover and download PDFs
 pnpm run dev --download

-# Process PDFs and extract questions with AI tagging, then process with Google Sheets export
+# 2. Parse and tag all exams
+pnpm run parsing --all

+# 3. Export results to Google Sheets
-pnpm run pipeline -- --all --export-sheets
+pnpm run sheets-export --all
 ```

 ## Google Sheets Setup